S&W SD9VE

 The Poor Man’s Glock 19?

-I remember, now, why I sold it.
+It’s coming back to me now why I sold it.
 My friend was looking for a 9mm but didn’t have time to go to the local gun shops around here (a very demanding job).
 He went to our church, which was where we talked about his needs.
 Long story short, he ended up with this pistol and was happy.

 target shot with S&W SD9VE